 For tens of thousands of years, Bushmen have lived in an area of Botswana called the “Central Kalahari Game Reserve,” or CKGR.
 But since the 1990s, under government pressure, most of them relocated to settlements outside the reserve.

-Kitsiso’s dad wants him to live and grow old in the bush.
+His dad wants him to live and grow old in the bush.
 But it’s place has with no toilets, no sinks — nothing.
-At night, Kitsiso sits beside the grass, brushing his teeth.
+At night, he sits beside the grass, brushing his teeth.

 125 miles away, Ketelelo walks through New Xade.
 He passes a lot of hopeless faces — people are undergoing change and losing their way of life.
 The Bushmen used to be hunters and gatherers, grazing from the land where they were born.
 Women would bake wild potatoes, grind fruit and sing — and men would roast antelope and dance.
 Now, they’ve lost their land and their identity.

-His dream is to study engineering in the U.S., Canada or the U.K. He wants to prove that Bushmen aren’t primitive, hunters and gatherers incapable of understanding complex issues.
+His dream is to study engineering in the U.S., Canada or the U.K. and prove that Bushmen aren’t primitive, hunters and gatherers incapable of understanding complex issues.

 Night falls.
 As they build a fire, Kitsiso asks his dad what he loved most about living in the bush.
-He says he misses the simple things — playing games and running around.
+He misses the simple things — playing games and running around.

 Ketelelo, meanwhile, begins to apply for colleges online.
-His says his mom died shortly after his birth and they weren’t sure if he would survive, either.
-Some people said to just bury him with his mom.
+His mom died shortly after his birth and he wasn’t certain to survive either.
 Sometimes, he wonders what it feels like to have parents — a person to talk to that understands what you’re trying to say.
 Someone who cares about your dreams.

 He looks at photos of his daughter and feels a sense of responsibility.
 He wants to give her a decent life — full of food and clothing and love.